nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 You may "peek" at a module's tasks by clicking on the module while on the `home` page. <br/>
- **Step 1**: Let's say you wish to view the tasks of `CS2103T SOFTWARE ENGINEERING` (module number 1)
+ **Step 1**: Let's say you wish to view the tasks of `CS2103T SOFTWARE ENGINEERING` (module number 1).
 <p align="center">
   <img src="images/home-page-with-cs2103-circled.png" width="500"/>
 </p>

-**Step 2**: You will notice a blue glow when hovering your mouse over the module
+**Step 2**: You will notice a blue glow when hovering your mouse over the module.
 <p align="center">
   <img src="images/home-page-with-cs2103-glowing.png" width="500"/>
 </p>

-**Step 3**: Double-clicking on the blue area will allow you to view the tasks of `CS2103T SOFTWARE ENGINEERING`
+**Step 3**: Double-clicking on the blue area will allow you to view the tasks of `CS2103T SOFTWARE ENGINEERING`.
 <p align="center">
   <img src="images/home-page-with-cs2103-tasks.png" width="500"/>
 </p>

-**Step 4**: Clicking again on the blue area will close the dropdown and hide the tasks
+**Step 4**: Clicking again on the blue area will close the dropdown and hide the tasks.
 <p align="center">
   <img src="images/home-page-with-cs2103-glowing.png" width="500"/>
 </p>